 What time does practice end and what time do I need to pick up my student?
 Practice on Tuesday and Thursday nights will end at 9 pm, while Monday sectionals will end at 4:30.
 We recommend being there to pick up your student shortly before rehearsals end, and we will ensure that students communicate with you should there be any scheduling changes.

 What paperwork does my student need for Marching Band?
-The required paperwork is the AIA release form.
-This can be found on the band website underneath the marching band tab.
-If your student is planning on renting an instrument, that form can also be found there.
+If your student is planning on renting an instrument, that form can also be found here.

 Does Marching Band count for credit?
 What about PE credit?
 Yes it does.
 Taking three semesters of marching band will satisfy one credit of PE, waiving the graduation requirement.